 The Medic’s Method is a 3-part process that helps you structure a presentation or conversation that will make your audience understand, care, and remember.

 My workshops and personal coaching will show you how to use this proven process.
-Once you learn the Medic’s Method, you’ll be able to develop a “big idea” and call to action to help you connect with your audience even when you can’t see them in person.
+Once you learn the Medic’s Method, you’ll be able to develop a big idea and call to action to help you connect with your audience.

 I’ve called my process The Medic’s Method because thinking like a medic will cure boring presentations.
 Your doctor isn’t going to recommend medication or surgery until he or she examines you and diagnoses your problem.
 When you examine and diagnose before you prescribe, your message will resonate with your audience and they’ll be more receptive to your call to action.